Peter-Jan/crazyflie_ws/README.md

 	We will connect two computer via ethernet cable and switch.
 The Optitrack computer is connected to switch which is then connected to 12 Optitrack cameras (11 for us because we only have 12 port switch).
 The switch is connected to another switch (because we only have 12 ports).
 We will connect Ubuntu machine and Windows machine with that switch.
 	To do so, we need to change address of the two computers.

 	On Ubuntu
 	Right click Connections icon on right top of the screen.
 	Edit Connections.
 	Add New Connection
 	Set IPv4 settings to
 	Address: 10.0.0.1 Gateway: 255.255.255.0 DNS Servers 10.0.0.10

 	On Windows
 	Go to Network Connections
 	Go to Properties
 	Go to Properties of Internet Protocol Version 4
 	Address: 10.0.0.2 Gateway: 255.255.255.0 DNS Servers 10.0.0.10

+	Check http://www.techiesparks.com/2013/05/14/how-to-configure-a-networking-switch/463 for more detail

 ### Test the environment